usyless/twitter-improvements/README.md

 - Can keep track of downloaded files, and even prevent you from re-saving them if enabled!
 - Can import previously downloaded files to keep track, and export downloaded files list to re-import

+Image/Video full thumbnail previews
+- Hover/click button in download picker to show media that may be obscured/not fully visible!
+- Setting to set timeout for full media thumbnails on hovering over download buttons

 Hide various unnecessary buttons or tabs (such as premium, verified orgs, etc.)

 Rearrange the buttons on tweets (like, reply, retweet, etc.)